Lucas-C/dotfiles_and_notes/misc/ElasticSearch.md

 You need to flag your field as "not_analyzed" : https://www.elastic.co/guide/en/elasticsearch/guide/current/_finding_exact_values.html

 This can be set as a default for all string fields: http://stackoverflow.com/a/27571721

+!!
+Defining a mapping for a unique field will deactivate ALL dynamic mapping

 ### "SearchPhaseExecutionException[Failed to execute phase [query_fetch], all shards failed]"